charliebarger/where-is-waldo/README.md

 - Global high scores list, sorted by time
 - Timer that records users play time
-- aanimations done in CSS
+- animations done in CSS
 - photo tagging capabilities based on percent of image size to account for responsiveness

 ## Tech Stack